Courses | Credit(s) | Contact | Lab |

 HEALTH AND ILLNESS CONCEPTS OF PHARMACOLOGY IN NURSING

 This course includes concepts within the domain of health and illness, and professional nursing and health care.
 The course will focus on the concepts of clinical judgment, safety, and client education related to pharmacotherapy.
 Upon completion, students will provide safe nursing care incorporating the concepts identified in this course.
 A grade of satisfactory in the clinical/lab is required.
+This course must be completed with a grade of C or better for program progression.
 (Special Fee: $68.00).

 |